• SHP students enjoy the outdoor areas at Sacred Heart Schools Atherton

 This seminar course provides the structure and support to guide students through the college essay writing process, from brainstorming and idea formation to the final editing process.
 This workshop is designed to be a hands-on writing seminar for students who want to work on their individual college essays.
 The course will not present material different from that offered to every rising senior student at “College Kick Off”, but rather will offer a forum for a student to work through writing the college essay with individual support and guidance.
 The instructors will help each student access his or her individual voice, helping them focus on his or her unique attributes.
 Instructors will provide editing suggestions and assistance throughout the writing process and will work in collaboration with our College Counseling Department.

+This course is open only for rising SHP 12th graders and offers no academic course credit.
 Please note the unique course dates.
 Senior Writer’s Workshop does not take place during the regular summer session.

-*June 5 is reserved for students to meet with College Counseling Team
+*Wednesday, June 3 is reserved for students to meet with College Counseling Team

 Course Format: In-person

-Instructors: Lisa Harper & Jake Moffat
+Course Instructors: Lisa Harper & Jake Moffat

 Tuition: $950